AgustinBer/OS-Final-Project/README.md

 Final project done on Operative Systems at National Technological University

 ## Description
-Simulation of a distributed system that uses the concept of food ordering, using different modules intercommunicated with each other and programmed in C language.
+Simulation of a distributed system that uses an analogy of food ordering like Uber Eats to explain different concepts like distributed processing, integration and synchronization in C Language.

+**Keywords**: Concurrency, Threads, Memory management, Process management, scheduling and intercommunication; Filesystem, Virtualization, Paging and segmentation.